tomasaltilio/Food_Detective/README.md

 ## Demo

-You can check it out here :point_right: https://the-food-detective.herokuapp.com/
+You can visit the web app here :point_right:    https://the-food-detective.herokuapp.com/

 ## Technologies